 Life is meant to be enjoyed, meaning you should not have to live feeling any type of pain or discomfort on a daily basis.
-Specifically, if you are currently experiencing any type of jaw pain (i.e. temporomandibular joint dysfunction aka.
+Specifically, if you are currently experiencing any type of jaw pain (e.g. temporomandibular joint dysfunction aka.
 TMJ), it could be beneficial to seek medical assistance in order for recover and relief to take place.

 How jaw pain occurs